-Recurrent breast cancer means the disease has returned after treatment.
-Most recurrences appear within the first two or three years after treatment, but breast cancer can recur many years later.
-This type of breast cancer may come back in the breast, chest wall or in other parts of the body.
+Recurrent breast cancer occurs when the disease has returned after treatment.
+Most recurrent cancers appear within the first two or three years after treatment, but breast cancer can recur many years later.
+Recurrent breast cancer may come back in the breast, chest wall or in other parts of the body.

 Breast cancer that returns locally (i.e., in the area treated with surgery) is called a local recurrence.
 If the disease appears in another part of the body, it is referred to as metastatic breast cancer or regional reccurrence.
 Cancer cells may travel away from the original tumor in the breast to other parts of the body through the lymphatic system or bloodstream.
 Common metastatic areas include the bones, liver and lungs.
 Even when a metastatic breast tumor spreads to a different part of the body, it contains the same cancerous cells that developed in the breast.

 It is important to report new signs or symptoms of breast cancer to your doctor.
 Symptoms of recurrent breast cancer vary from person to person.

 Signs and symptoms of local breast cancer recurrence may include:

 - An increase in the size or shape of the breast